geoschem/GCHP/docs/source/user-guide/config-files/cap_restart.rst

 Let's consider an example.
 Say you are going to run a 1-day GCHP simulation starting at 00 GMT on 2019-07-01.
-The :ref:`set-common-run-settings.sh` script---when run manually, or called your GCHP run script---will set the datetime in :file:`cap_restart` to:
+The :ref:`set-common-run-settings-sh` script---when run manually, or called your GCHP run script---will set the datetime in :file:`cap_restart` to: